 Mt.
 Rishiri is a volcano present exactly at the center of the Rishiri Island with an altitude of 1,721 meters.
 The mountain is made of volcanic rocks and debris.
 It is considered as one of the greatest mountains of Japan and is often referred to as “Little Fuji” or “Rishiri Fuji” as its shape is conical and resembles the Mt.
 Fuji very much.
 Climbing Mt.
 Rishiri is easy and can be done without any prior experience.
 Although there are a few places of danger in the climbing routes, the overall hike is not that difficult.

 There are three main routes to climb Rishiri Fuji.
-The first and most traversed one is the Oshidomari (鴛泊) trail, second is the Kutsugata (沓形), and finally the Oniwaki (鬼脇) route.
-There are a total of 10 stations and cars are allowed until the 3rd station on the Oshidomari trail, while one can drive directly until the 5th station from the Kutsugata trail.
+The first and most traversed one is the Oshidomari (鴛泊) trail, second is the Kutsugata (沓形), and finally, the Oniwaki (鬼脇) route.
+There is a total of 10 stations and cars are allowed until the 3rd station on the Oshidomari trail, while one can drive directly until the 5th station from the Kutsugata trail.

 There is also a small hill just beside Mt.
 Rishiri called Mt.
 Pon (ポン山) which has an altitude of 444 meters above sea level.
 Its peak can be reached in 30 to 45 minutes from the 3rd station of Mt.
 Rishiri, or 60 to 90 minutes from Himenuma (姫沼).
 Himenuma or Hime Pond is a man-made pond located at the foot of Mt.
 Rishiri and is famous for its reflection of the mountain on its waters.